khaitruong922/music-capsule/README.md

 - **Audio manipulation**: Select your favorite pitch and playback speed for any song.
 - **Chat**: Interact with other people while enjoying the music.

-**No registeration needed!** Just join with a name and enjoy all these cool features.
+**No registration needed!** Just join with a name and enjoy all these cool features.

 ## Tech stack